Lower School (Foundation Stage and Years 1 and 2)

 Lower School children enjoy a weekly Forest School session.

-Foundation Stage 1, 2 and Year 1 have a PE lesson at school each week.
-Year 2 children join the Upper School for PE at the Princess Royal Sports Arena
+Foundation Stage 1, 2 and Year 1 have a PE lesson from a Sports Coach at school each week.
+Year 2 children join the Upper School for PE at the Princess Royal Sports Arena.

 All children receive a block of swimming lessons each year at the Geoff Moulder swimming pool.